YuTeChang/PoweredByPace/docs/TESTING_CHECKLIST.md

 ### 1. Home Page
 - [ ] Page loads without errors
-- [ ] "VibeBadminton" title is visible
+- [ ] "SportsAnalyze" title is visible
 - [ ] Description text is readable
 - [ ] "Create New Session" button is visible and clickable
 - [ ] If session exists, "Active Session" card is displayed